 Columns (5) and (6) present measures of time for activities not related with child care: sleeping and personal care are normal goods.

-Concluding, large income elasticities found in expenditures and time related to children found in poorer families and families with younger children (0-5) indicate that this is potentially the group with largest behavioral responses from parents if they face fluctuations in their resources.
+To conclude, the large income elasticities found in expenditures and time related to children in poorer families and families with younger children (0-5) indicate that this is potentially the group that responds the most to fluctuations in resources.